G00378925/caladium/README.md

     + An instance of Procmon is launched, and the file is executed within a Sandboxie instance.
     The analysis service waits for the file to finish executing, and if it takes too long to close, it is automatically terminated.
     The syscalls made by the process are collected, and the analysis service checks them in parallel against the provided patterns.
-    + During the scanning process, the analysis service sends log messages back to the client, along with a percentage of completion and a status string that indicates the current state.
+    + During the scanning process, the analysis service sends log messages back to the application, along with a percentage of completion and a status string that indicates the current state.
     Possible states include `executing` and `malware_detected`.
     + After the scan is completed, the analysis service automatically cleans up any files that were created